omicsEye/strainFocus/README.md

 ------------------------------------------------------------------------------------------------------------------------------

-# Getting Started with seqSight #
+# Getting Started with strainFocus #

-## Test seqSight ##
+## Test strainFocus ##

-To test if seqSight is installed correctly, you may run the following command in the terminal:
+To test if strainFocus is installed correctly, you may run the following command in the terminal:

 ```
 #!cmd

-seqSight -h
+strainFocus -h

 ```
-Which yields seqSight command line options.
+Which yields strainFocus command line options.

 ## Options ##

 ```
-$ seqSight -h
+$ strainFocus -h
-usage: seqSight [-h] [--version] [-i INPUT] -o OUTPUT
+usage: strainFocus [-h] [--version] [-i INPUT] -o OUTPUT

 optional arguments:
   -h, --help            show this help message and exit